zhangguojingella/Machine-Learning/README.md

 # Machine-Learning

-Machine Learning model practices of Guojing Zhang.
+Machine Learning and data mining model practices of Guojing Zhang using R and Python.